(Talk) Therapy for Chronic Pain, Part 1

 Bring up your experiences of pain in therapy!
 Chronic pain is a stressful condition and higher stress can make pain worse.
 Of course, stress is an unavoidable part of life, but being mindful of your stress levels, noticing patterns in the ways you respond to stress and pain, and learning new ways to manage your symptoms can help.

-3. Stay connected.
+3. Stay connected to others.

 Living with chronic pain can mean navigating feelings of isolation, particularly when pain disrupts social plans, impacts physical abilities, or begins leading to depression or anxiety symptoms.
 Further, isolation and loneliness themselves are risk factors for worse physical and mental health.
 While it may not always feel easy, staying in touch with friends, family, or even community groups is a powerful way to help manage your chronic pain and support your mental health.